-CSE 5311: Advanced Algorithms

-PROGRAMMING PROJECT TOPICS
+CSE 5311: Advanced Algorithms PROGRAMMING PROJECT TOPICS

 Several programming projects are briefly described below.
 You are expected to select one of these topics for your project.
 However, in exceptional circumstances I am also willing to consider other programming proposals that you may have on your own, provided they have a very strong relation to the contents of this course.
-Once you have selected a topic, please make appointments with me and/or Ujjval asap to discuss the requirements of your topic in more detail.
+Once you have selected a topic, please make appointments with me and/or Arjun asap to discuss the requirements of your topic in more detail.
+Discuss the basic architecture of your system, such as main data structures, main components of the algorithm, design of the user-interface for input/output, etc. with the TA so as to get started on the right track.